 With premises secured in 2017, the couple set to work renovating their new distillery space before taking delivery of their new gin still, affectionately named ‘Gleann Iucha’ which is Scots Gaelic for Linlithgow.
 The couple have great plans for the distillery and their product range and hope it will have a positive impact on attracting visitors to the town and potentially provide a future source of employment.

-Linlithgow Distillery use a mix of local handpicked botanicals from around the loch, canal and meadows of Linlithgow.
-In particular, the meadowsweet that grows in abundance along the Union canal, combined with traditional botanicals including juniper, coriander and cassia amongst others, gives their London Dry style of gin a truly unique flavour with spicy and citrus notes.
+LinGin Dry Gin, the signature Scottish Gin from Linlithgow Distillery, features a mix of local handpicked botanicals from around the loch, canal and meadows of Linlithgow and a number of classic gin botanicals.
+In particular, the meadowsweet that grows in abundance along the Union canal, combined with traditional botanicals including juniper, coriander and cassia amongst others, gives their LinGin Dry Gin a truly unique flavour with spicy and citrus notes.
 The custom bottle design was launched in July 2021 and captures elements of its hometown's most iconic architecture in the final design including Linlithgow Palace, St Michael's Spire, St Magdalene's Distillery and The Maltings.

 Goes great with: A slice of orange, tonic and ice.